 where $\Gamma_\text{total}$ and $\Gamma_\text{net}$ are the sum and the difference of the excitation and de-excitation rates, respectively.
 Dirac neutrinos interact with half these rates.
 Unless $\xi^2$ is extremely large, the observable that provides the highest SNR is $\Gamma_\text{net}$, which corresponds to a net change in $\langle J_z \rangle$.
 Assuming a total running time for the experiment of 3 years, keeping the total number of spins in the sample fixed to $N=1.26\times10^{26}$, and assuming the OAT protocol, we find that SNR $\sim 1$ would correspond to a local C$\nu$B overdensity of:

 where $R\geq 10$~cm.

-This would be a modest improvement of the KATRIN constraint~\cite{KATRIN:2022kkv}.
-We would like to stress that these overdensities are completely unphysical even if one ignores cosmology, because of Pauli blocking.
-Nevertheless, this constraint highlights the potential of these table-top size detectors, comparing favorably with much larger scale experiments.
-At the same time, it sets the challenge on the improvement needed to reach the C$\nu$B with this technology.
+{ Several comments about this sensitivity are in order.
+First, it would be an improvement of the KATRIN constraint~\cite{KATRIN:2022kkv} by up to an order of magnitude, which is currently the best direct detection constraint.
+Second, while Pauli blocking renders these over-densities completely unphysical even if one ignores cosmology, this constraint highlights the potential of these table-top size detectors, as they can compare favorably with much larger scale experiments.
+Third, and most importantly, it highlights the capabilities of NMR detectors to probe superradiant interactions of relics beyond wave-like particles, such as axions and dark photons, therefore establishing a long-term program for the improvement of this technology towards the ultimate detection of the C$\nu$B.}